-- Bower & Branch recommends simple ice cube watering – depending on the pot size, drop two or more ice cubes daily to keep soil moist.
+- Bower & Branch recommends simple ice cube watering – depending on the pot size, drop four or more ice cubes daily to keep soil moist.
 Ice cubes provide slow-release indoor irrigation and does not allow the soil to dry down – which azaleas just don’t like!
 Add ice cubes as needed to keep soil evenly moist.

 2. Keep in bright spaces.

-- To keep those blooms gorgeous and filled with holiday cheer, move your azaleas to areas of bright light for best results.
+- To keep those blooms gorgeous and filled with colorful cheer, move your azaleas to areas of bright light for best results.
 Let them soak up some sun, then place back as your centerpiece or focal point!

 3. Fertilize once a month with Elements water soluble fertilizer.

 - Once the blooms have faded, give your plant a little more light and fertilize.
 Mix fertilizer with water or frozen in the ice cubes to make little popsicles for your azalea.
 See more instructions on the Elements® Fertilizer label or contact Bower & Branch Plant Whisperer.